Nitin-Bhawarkar/Web_App/README.md

 This repository contains the frontend and backend code for a web application built with React.js and Node.js, respectively.
 This guide will walk you through the setup process and explain how to run both the frontend and backend servers simultaneously.

-Clone the repository to your local machine: contain Front end and Server folder(Backend).
+Clone the repository to your local machine: contain the Front end and Server folder(Backend).

 `git clone <repository_url>`